Another milestone in this topsy-turvy world of publishing has been reached: I submitted my first query letter to an agent!

 This process is exhilarating and frustrating all at the same time.
 There were two steps involved: writing the query letter and researching agents.

 Writing the query letter took some time because I wanted to be sure the wording was just right.
 Let me tell you, I didn’t think I could possibly become more intimate with my book until I had to condense over 48,000 words into a single page.
-It kind of had me feeling like:
+I wanted to pull. my. hair. out.
+Completely.

 The next step was going through the Writer’s Market book to find agents.
 I made a list of ones I felt would be a good fit and looked through their websites.